gquintard/vmod-reqwest/README.md

 This is a vmod for [varnish](http://varnish-cache.org/) to send and receive HTTP requests from VCL, leveraging the [reqwest crate](https://docs.rs/reqwest/latest/reqwest/).

-It offers dynamic backend (no more reloading the VCL because of DNS changes) and similar features to [vmod_curl](https://github.com/varnish/libvmod-curl), but notably offers fire-and-forget capabilities and parallel request handling.
+It can be used in two different ways:
+- to provide dynamic backends, similar to [vmod_dynamic](https://github.com/nigoroll/libvmod-dynamic) or [vmod_goto](https://docs.varnish-software.com/varnish-cache-plus/vmods/goto/)
+  - Backend addresses are resolved when needed, not just when the VCL is loaded
+  - support for backends with an address defined ahead of time, but also on-the-fly
+  - probing support
+- as a mean to issue HTTP requests from VCL to communicate with third-party servers, much like [vmod_curl](https://github.com/varnish/libvmod-curl)
+  - parallel requests
+  - synchronous and asynchronous requests support

+And in both cases:
+- HTTP2 and HTTPS support
+- HTTP redirection support (it will automatically follow 30X responses)
+- (optional) automatic `gzip` and `brotli` decompression

 As usual, the full VCL API is described in [vmod.vcc](vmod.vcc).

-Don't hesitate to open github issues if somehting is unclear or impractical.
+Don't hesitate to open github issues if something is unclear or impractical.
 You can also join us on [discord](https://discord.com/invite/EuwdvbZR6d).

 ## Version matching